isabella232/InWeboActionNode/README.md

 # InWeboActionNode
 Authentication node for ForgeRock's [Identity Platform][forgerock_platform] 6.5.0.1 and above.
-This node is used to integrate with [InWebo Strong authentication](https://www.inwebo.com/) solution.
+This node is used to integrate with [inWebo Strong authentication](https://www.inwebo.com/) solution.
 It can be used in 4 different ways:
 1. *PUSH*: this mode triggers a push authentication on the inWebo mobile app,